WeichenZhou/PALMER/README.md

 Pre-mAsking Long reads for Mobile Element inseRtion

 * PALMER detects non-reference MEI events (LINE, Alu and SVA) and other insertions by using the indexed reference-aligned BAM files from long-read technology as inputs.
 It uses the track from [Repeatmasker](https://www.girinst.org/) to mask the portions of reads that aligned to these repeats, defines the significant characteristics of MEIs (TSD motifs, 5' inverted sequence, 3' transduction sequence, polyA-tail), and reports sequences for each insertion event.
+* The ideal structure of an MEI event would be 5’-TSD-(5'inverted)-MEI-polyA-(TransD-polyA)-TSD-3’.

 Required resources:
 ```